openmhealth/schemas/README.md

 * [Java SE 8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) to run it

 ## Validator
 The validator is a simple application that validates sample data against schemas.
+It makes good use of Francis Galiegue's JSON Schema validator, which you can find [here](https://github.com/fge/json-schema-validator).
+Thank you, Francis.

 ### Configuration
 By default, the validator looks for schemas in the `schemas` directory and sample data files in the `sampleData` file directory.